-Maybe I should try drawing a face that I then turn into a jagged-edge, photo collagey effect. *Tries it* … The result?
+Hmmm, I think to myself (because my visual-arty interests extend to drawing), maybe I should try drawing a face that I then turn into a jagged-edge, photo collagey effect.
+I have a go… The result?

 Yeah, no, try again.
 Really, really try again.
 (Actually, the main thing I like about this is how I drew the hand.
-The hand was good.)
+The hand is pretty good.)

 So now I have a huge collection of raw photos.
 And although I still can’t photoshop, I can use PaintShopPro (PSP) without ripping my hair out of my scalp.
 Now, excrutiatingly slowly, I start to make progress.
 I find a couple of images that I run filters and effects over until the photos finally, vaguely, begin to resemble the vague idea I have in mind’s eye.

-Then I over-think using the stock Canva water background of the prototype cover.
+Then, I over-think using the stock Canva water background of the prototype cover.
 I don’t own the image of the water.
 What are the copyright and ownership issues in using a Canva-provided piece of art, especially for use in a piece of work which is commercial/ for-profit?
 The internet hums and haws and is doubtful.
 I decide not to risk it.
 I have my own water and ocean photos, taken with my good camera (i.e., not my camera phone).
-I set out to scour through these.
+I decide I will scour through these photos.
 But… it transpires in a fit of organisational neatness, I removed the photos from my camera’s memory and put them all on my external hard drive.
-The same external hard drive that has been so carefully packed away since we moved, that I don’t actually know where it is.
-(Aaaaarrrgh!)
+The same external hard drive that has been so carefully packed away since we moved, that I don’t actually know where it is (aaaaarrrgh)!

 I layer my face images against this background.
-Yes, but the background is a bit too… subdued.
+Yes, this could work… But the background is a bit too… subdued.

 Next, I paralyse myself trying to decide which face design option to go with.
 I’m drawn more towards the larger, half-face-with-hand.
 But the falling polaroid is more full, it’s more clearly suggestive of the 5Senses and the ‘Falling’.
 And I’ve spent a lot of time trying to get the falling polaroids to fall just right.